 A short explanation on the Austrian grading system is available on the University of Vienna website.

 Europass has certificate supplements that provide additional information concerning vocational training certificates and/or transcripts.
 Refernet also facilitates the comparison of vocational education across Europe.

-The Austrian Ministry for Education and Women's Affairs provides an overview of the Austrian Education System and schools (curriculum, principles of learning etc.)
+The National Agency Erasmus+ Education provides an overview of the Austrian Education System and schools (curriculum, principles of learning, etc.).

 Credential Evaluation: Evaluation of Austrian Certificates+

 The National Association of Credential Evaluation Services (NACES) is an association of private foreign educational credential evaluation services committed to formulating and maintaining ethical standards in the field of foreign educational evaluation.
 NACES members serve foreign-educated persons who are seeking further education in the United States.
 Evaluation reports prepared by NACES members are judgments based on appropriate reference material, including current research, and are generally accepted by employees and universities.

 The following information does not apply to US Fulbright students because participants in certain exchange programs (such as the Fulbright Program) are exempt from many of the application procedures outlined below.
 However, this information does apply to US teaching assistants (USTAs) who participate in the program that Fulbright Austria administers on behalf of the Austrian Federal Ministry of Education, Science and Research and want to study during their time in Austria.
 USTAs are technically not Fulbright grantees, which is why they have to go through the regular application procedure should they wish to enroll at a university.